South Korea at the 1992 Summer Olympics

-South Korea competed as Korea at the 1992 Summer Olympics in Barcelona, Spain.
+South Korea, the previous host of the 1988 Summer Olympics in Seoul, competed as Korea at the 1992 Summer Olympics in Barcelona, Spain.
 226 competitors, 154 men and 72 women, took part in 134 events in 24 sports.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Archery

 Korea's fourth appearance in Olympic archery earned them another pair of gold medals and a pair of silver medals.
 The women continued to dominate the field, though not quite as thoroughly as they had on their home field four years earlier.
 The individuals went a combined 16-5, while the teams were 5-1.